Ideas for Updating Your Entryway

 When deciding on a main light fixture, take into account the size of your foyer.
 Small entryways or those with low ceilings are paired well with flush-mount fixtures.
 Ceiling pendant lights, such as chandeliers, work well in larger entryways with ceilings of more than 10 feet.
 These lights are available in many sizes and styles to match your décor; just make sure the style and size is appropriate for your space.
 Globe pendant lights take up little space and add tons of style.
 Antique-style fixtures work well with most home styles, while sleek, contemporary lights work well in newer homes or homes with a sleek, minimalist décor.
 Glass styles can come in a variety of designs and textures, and in clear, solid color, stained glass, frosted, etc.

 Spot lighting and accent lighting, such as strategically placed lamps, sconces, and recessed lights can complement light from your overhead fixture.
 Decorative lamps add to the style of the room and can be used to add warm, welcoming light when the overhead fixture is turned off.
 Sconces provide an elegant look and like lamps provide an intimate, warm touch.
-Recessed fixtures make for a cozy entranceway and can be used to accentuate art or photos while not taking up valuable wall space and distract from the overall feel of the room.
+Recessed fixtures make for a cozy entranceway and can be used to accentuate art or photos while not taking up valuable wall space or distracting from the overall feel of the room.

 - Install a dimmer switch on the main light fixture so you can adjust the light accordingly.